 Patients who underwent Ch had an undetermined nodal status.
 Patients with this undetermined status were associated with worse OS than those with an absence of positive nodal diseases (Nx vs N0, P = 0.040; Supplementary Table 1).
-Of 77 patients who underwent Ch + RL, 7 (9.1%) had positive lymph node metastasis, 55 (71.4%) had negative nodal disease, and 15 (19.5%) had undetermined nodal disease because of missing records in the pathology reports.
+Of the 77 patients who underwent Ch + RL, 7 (9.1%) had positive lymph node metastasis, 55 (71.4%) had negative nodal disease, and 15 (19.5%) had undetermined nodal disease because of missing records in the pathology reports.
 One patient was found to have a positive lymph node in the post-superior pancreatic region, and this patient underwent extended lymphadenectomy.
-Among 7 patients with lymphatic metastasis, only 1 received chemotherapy.
+Among the 7 patients with lymphatic metastasis, only one received chemotherapy.
 In contrast, most patients who underwent Ch (97.7%) had an undetermined nodal status, as lymphadenectomy was not carried out.
 However, 4 patients (9.1%) had one or two lymph nodes removed together with the gallbladder, resulting in one patient being diagnosed with positive nodal disease.

-The impact of combined Hep on prognosis was then evaluated.
-Of 77 patients who underwent Ch + RL, 54 (70.1%) underwent combined Hep + Ch + RL, which included wedge liver resection of the gallbladder bed (n = 51, 94.4%) or segment IVb + V resection (n = 3, 5.6%).
+The impact of combined Hep on prognosis was evaluated.
+Of the 77 patients who underwent Ch + RL, 54 (70.1%) underwent combined Hep + Ch + RL, which included wedge liver resection of the gallbladder bed (n = 51, 94.4%) or segment IVb + V resection (n = 3, 5.6%).
 Combined Hep was also performed in 2 patients in the Ch group because the tumor was on the liver bed (n = 2).
 Thus, of the 56 hepatectomies performed in this patient cohort, 54 were performed in the Ch + RL group.
-The prognostic role of combined Hep was then evaluated using two sequential methods as follows.
+Then the prognostic role of combined Hep was evaluated using two sequential methods as follows.

 First, combined Hep was adjusted for in the Cox regression (Supplementary Table 3).
 The variance inflation factor was 2.1 for combined Hep and 2.2 for Ch + RL (compared with 1.1 in Model 3, as shown in Table 2), indicating acceptable collinearity.
-Ch + RL was still found to be a protective factor for prognosis with marginal significance (HR = 0.37, 95%CI: 0.14-1.00; P = 0.050), a comparable result with Model 3.
+Ch + RL was still found to be a protective factor for prognosis with marginal significance (HR: 0.37, 95%CI: 0.14-1.00; P = 0.050), a comparable result with Model 3.
 Second, patients who underwent Ch + RL were examined, and the OS rates of patients who underwent combined Hep and those who did not were compared.
-No significant difference was found (5-year OS rate: 79.5% for combined Hep and 76.1% for no Hep; P = 0.50; Figure 3).
+No significant difference was found (5-year OS rate: 79.5% for combined Hep and 76.1% for no Hep, P = 0.50; Figure 3).
 The baseline characteristics of these two subgroups were comparable (Supplementary Table 4).

 DISCUSSION